 Reformulating Approved Poorly Soluble Drugs

 DisperSol has 3 products in development.
 All 3 are enhanced reformulations of approved drugs where we believe the current formulations have clinically meaningful drawbacks that may be resolved by our technology.
-We choose drugs that can not be commercially manufactured via other methods thus providing market exclusivity.
+Our enhanced reformulations can not be commercially manufactured via other methods thus providing market exclusivity.

 We have developed a lab-scale version of our equipment for earlier R&D. Feasibility studies can be done with as little as 10 grams of a NCE.
 The technology is the fastest throughput, directly scaleable method for making amorphous solid dispersions in a lab.
-The Research Formulator grew directly out of our need for a smaller-scale version of our process that would be better suited for earlier development work.
+The Lab-Scale Compounder grew directly out of partner requests for direct access to our technology for their own internal formulation scientists.

 The Process of Partnering with DisperSol